eXascaleInfolab/CleanImp/README.md

 | miss_perc_rev | Forecasting    | contaminate a single time series and vary the size of the missing block from 10% to 80% of the length of the series |
 | mc_rev        | Forecasting    | vary the number of contaminated series from 10% to 100%, each affected time series has a missing block of 10% of the length of the series |

-- `Algorithms` parameter is for imputation algorithms, the list of techniques as well as their available parameters is given in the table below.
+- **Algorithms**: The list of Algorithms and their parameters are provided below.
 Parameters can be overriden from their defaults by specifying the algorithm in the config file as `algorithm:p00` where `p` is the name of the parameter and `00` is the value.
 For example IMM with the neighborhood size 5 is `IIM:n5`.

 | Algorithms | param      | default  | param. descr. | range    |
 | --------   | --------   | -------- | --------      | -------- |